dekuNukem/daytripper/advanced_usage.md

 ## Using Multiple Modules

-Daytripper wasn't designed with multiple TX/RX boards in mind.
+Daytripper wasn't really designed with multiple TX/RX boards in mind.
 And I haven't done any extensive testings on this subject.

 ### Single RX Multiple TX